-At Accuplan Benefits Services, we pride ourselves on our knowledge of IRS rules and regulations within alternative investments so investors can maintain the tax-advantaged status of their retirement accounts.
+At Accuplan Benefits Services, we pride ourselves on our knowledge of IRS rules and regulations within alternative investments so investors can maintain the tax-advantaged status of their individual retirement account.

 One aspect of investing with a self-directed IRA is that the account holder must perform their due diligence.
 Since a self-directed investor does not generally consult with advisors or fiduciaries, it is up to them to perform all checks and balances.
 Lest they wittingly or unwittingly break IRS laws and disqualify their self-directed IRA.